Who can receive child care benefit?

 How much will you receive?

-Child care benefit covers 64 per cent of the documented expenses up to the upper limits.
+Child care benefit covers 64 per cent of the documented expenses up to the upper limits (after deduction of any cash-for-care benefit, as applicable).
 This means that you must pay 36 per cent of the costs of child care yourself.
 See the rates for singel parents benefits.
 (Text in Norwegian).

 If your annual earned income is greater than 6 times the national insurance basic amount, you are not entitled to child care benefit.
 Child care benefit is not subject to taxation and is paid from the month you meet the conditions for entitlement.